The Night Porter: Plot

-Because she could testify against him, Lucia's existence is a threat to Max and his former comrades.
-He goes to see a former Nazi collaborator, Mario, who knows Lucia is still alive; Max murders him offscreen to protect his secret and Lucia.
-After Lucia's husband leaves town on business, Max and Lucia renew their past lovemaking in Max's apartment.
-Max confesses to Countess Stein, another guest at his hotel, that he has found his "little girl" again.
-The Countess tells him that he is insane; Max replies that they are both "in the same boat."
 Meanwhile, Vogler has Max spied on by Adolph, a youth who works at the hotel.
 Max is interviewed by the police about Mario's murder.
 He spends days with Lucia in his apartment, chaining her to the wall so that "they can't take her away", and sleeps little.
 Vogler, who wants Lucia to testify against Max in the mock trial—though he harbors more ambiguous long-term intentions towards her—visits and informs her that Max is ill.
 He suggests that Lucia must also be ill to allow herself to be in this position, but she sends him away, claiming to be with Max of her own free will.

 The former SS officers are infuriated at Max for hiding a key witness.
-Max refuses to proceed with the trial, calling it a "farce," and admits that he works as a night porter due to his sense of shame in daytime.
+Max refuses to proceed with the trial, calling it a "farce," and admits he works as a night porter because of his sense of shame during the day.
 He returns to Lucia, telling her that the police questioned him and others at the hotel about her disappearance, and that no suspicion fell on him.
 Eventually, Max quits his job, devoting all of his time to Lucia.
-The former SS officers cut off the couple's supply of food from a nearby grocery store.
+The former SS officers cut off the couple's food supply from a nearby grocery store.
 When Max briefly walks along an outdoor terrace, Vogler shoots and wounds him.
-Max barricades the door to the apartment, and he and Lucia begin rationing.
+Max barricades the apartment door, and he and Lucia begin rationing.

-Max seeks help by phoning one of his old hotel friends, who refuses, and imploring his neighbour, who is unwilling to provide aid and harbouring Adolph in her apartment.
-Max retreats again to the apartment, where Lucia is almost unconscious from malnutrition.
+Max seeks help by phoning his old hotel colleagues, who refuse to be implicated by him.
+He tries asking his neighbor to run an errand, who is unwilling to provide aid and is harboring Adolph in her apartment.
+Max retreats into the apartment, where Lucia is almost unconscious from malnutrition.
 After one of the former SS officers cuts off the electricity to Max's apartment, Max and Lucia, respectively dressed in his Nazi uniform and a negligee resembling one he gave her in the concentration camp, leave the building and drive away, followed by a car driven by Max's former colleagues.
 Max parks on a bridge, and he and Lucia get out and walk along the bridge rail as dawn breaks.
 Two gunshots ring out, and the lovers fall dead.